hashicorp/vscode-terraform/README.md

 - Completion for variables and outputs
 - Rename variables, resource, and data types and all references
 - Show variable values on hover
+- CodeLens shows if a section is referenced

+## News in 1.0.0

+- Indexing support is no longer experimental
+- Indexing support no longer requires a separate tool (HCL parsing is now built directly into the plugin)
+- *Rename refactoring* now supports all types
+- Hovering a variable shows the default value
+- A code lens shows how often a resource (or variable, or data) is referenced
+- Terraform now works with *Visual Studio LiveShare* (thanks to [@lostintangent](https://github.com/lostintangent))

 ## Syntax Highlighting